-Add Allows you to add virtual access points (VAPs) to the radio.
+Scan Shows available access points on specified channels Add Allows you to add virtual access points (VAPs) to the radio.
 By default, there is only one VAP on the radio.
 Each VAP corresponds to one network.
 Enable Enables the radio.
 Disable Disables the radio.
 Edit Brings you to the configuration page of the network.
 Clicking this button is equivalent to clicking the corresponding tab above.

-11.3.1 Radio in AP Mode
+11.3.1 Associated Stations

-Associated Stations will show a list of devices connected to the AP.
+Associated Stations will show a list of devices connected to the Radio.